 As previously reported, during September 2015, we recognized an impairment charge of \$39.7 million to write-down the carrying value (\$62.2 million) of our working interest in natural gas properties in the Marcellus Shale region to their estimated fair value of \$22.5 million.
 The impairment charge represented the amount by which the carrying value of these natural gas properties exceeded the estimated fair value and was therefore not recoverable.
 The estimated fair value was determined based on estimated future discounted net cash flows, a Level 3 input, using estimated production and prices at which we reasonably expect natural gas will be sold, including the Evaluation provided by our independent consulting petroleum engineer in October 2015.
 The event triggering the review for impairment related primarily from the results received from the Evaluation.
-The impairment was due to the decline in prices for natural gas properties that caused certain of these properties to be reclassified from the "proved undeveloped resources" category included in the Evaluation because those properties are no longer likely to be developed within five years.
+The impairment was due to the decline in prices for natural gas futures, large natural gas price differentials in the Marcellus Shale region and the resulting changes in the drilling plans of these natural gas properties to be reclassified from the "proved undeveloped reserves" category to the "probable undeveloped resources" category included in the Evaluation because those properties are no longer likely to be developed within five years.

 Our independent consulting petroleum engineering firm calculated our natural gas reserves using volumetric analysis of the reservoir and rate decline analysis for existing producers.
 The process of estimating proved reserves and future net cash flows is complex involving decisions and assumptions in evaluating the available engineering and geologic data and natural gas prices and the cost to produce these reserves and other factors, many of which are beyond our control.
 These assumptions include estimates of future natural gas production, commodity prices based on commodity futures price strips, operating and development costs, and a risk-adjusted discount rate of 10%, which is based on an industry standard.
 As a result, these estimates are imprecise and should be expected to change as future information becomes available.
 These changes could be significant.

 As a non-operator of our natural gas properties, we rely on information provided from the operator which is given to our independent consulting petroleum engineering firm for use in the preparation of our reserve estimates.
 The reserve estimates are reviewed by our certain members of our accounting group for accuracy and checked for consistency in its preparation along with validating the assumptions provided by the operator based on actual performance.
 Additionally, members of management met with the operator periodically to review our properties and discuss performance.